Rain sensor installation

 The rain sensor terminals are setup for Normally Closed rain sensors.
 This means if a rain sensor is not attached, or incorrectly wired, and the terminal is enabled, it will think there is rain and potentially prevent watering.
 Please ONLY utilize rain sensors in schedules after confirming they are wired correctly.

 - Open the menu using the button in the upper left hand corner, and tap “Add device”.

 - Scroll down and select “Rain Sensor”.

 - Select which port your rain sensor is wired into.

 The rain sensor status can be viewed and confirmed in the rain sensor settings page.

 After a rain sensor has been associated with your controller, each schedule has the option to use the rain sensor as means to skip watering.
 See scheduling setup and options on enabling rain delay specifically for each schedule or zone.

 Wireless Rain Sensors

-Four common wireless rain sensor wiring instructions are referenced below.
-Wire colors may have changed, and the instructions provided by the manufacturer should be followed when attaching the sensor.
+Four common wireless rain sensor wiring diagrams are included below.
+The diagrams are for reference only and are subject to change by the manufacturer.
+If there is a conflict, follow the instructions provided by the manufacturer when attaching the sensor.